Bimini Cruise Port Guide

 Resorts World Beach Club

 Cruise-line beach day package with powdery white sand, lagoon pools, swim-up bars, DJs, and cabana rentals.
 Chairs and umbrellas included with pass.
 Food available but NOT included (~$15/item).
-Get off ship early for best chairs.
+Get off the ship early for the best chairs.

 Cost